Alfred Hoare Powell: Architectural works

 Powell's architectural works include a number of works for Hugh Fairfax-Cholmeley, Squire of Brandsby, Yorkshire.
 He designed extensive modifications and extensions for Hugh's house at Mill Hill (original architect, Detmar Blow), changing it from a simple house designed for community living, to the desirable residence it remains to today.
 He designed the gardens, both flower and kitchen gardens, the gates and all external features.

-He designed Dale End House, Brandsby which was built for the artist Joseph Crawhall and his mother.
-He contributed elements to the design of Hugh Fairfax-Cholmeley's worker cottage design, to ensure that these were not just functional, but of good design.
+He designed Dale End House, Brandsby, which was built for the artist Joseph Crawhall and his mother.

+Powell contributed elements to the design of Hugh Fairfax-Cholmeley's worker cottage design, to ensure that these were not just functional, but of good design.

 He also designed and built an ornamental fireplace at Swathgill in the 1920s, for the Fairfax-Cholmeleys, this included painted panels and tiles.
 Unfortunately, a later occupant of Swathgill dismantled the decorative elements of this fireplace, but the tiles survive, should a future occupant choose to reinstate them, though the painted panels have disappeared.

-Powell also designed fireplace tiles for Tom Jones's house in St Nicholas-at-Wade: the tiles include the initials of Sidney Kyffin Greenslade (the architect who designed the house), and Molly Bernhard-Smith (the art dealer who introduced Tom Jones to the village).
-He did repairs at Barrington Court, Somerset and Queens' College, Cambridge; and projects with other members of the Gimson school at Pinbury Park and Rodmarton Manor, near Sapperton, and Bedales School in Hampshire.
-Long Copse (1897), at Ewhurst, was much praised by contemporaries; it was described by the painter G.F.
-Watts as the most beautiful house in Surrey.
+Powell also designed fireplace tiles for Tom Jones's house in St Nicholas-at-Wade: the tiles include the initials of Sidney Kyffin Greenslade (the architect who designed the house), and Molly Bernhard-Smith (the art dealer who introduced Jones to the village).

+He did repairs at Barrington Court, Somerset, and Queens' College, Cambridge; and projects with other members of the Gimson school at Pinbury Park and Rodmarton Manor, near Sapperton, and Bedales School in Hampshire.
+Long Copse (1897), at Ewhurst, Surrey, was much praised by contemporaries; it was described by the painter G. F. Watts as the most beautiful house in Surrey.

-His architectural work is described in Michael Drury's book, Wandering Architects: In Pursuit of an Arts and Crafts Ideal.
+Powell's architectural work is described in Michael Drury's book, Wandering Architects: In Pursuit of an Arts and Crafts Ideal.

 He built a summer home and pottery studio in Tarlton (51.6913°N 2.0659°W).
 Now called Studio Cottage, it is a Grade II listed (2010) timber-framed house, with large grounds and a semi-circular ha-ha separating it from the surrounding land of the Rodmarton estate.
 It is in a poor state of repair.
 It has many Arts and Crafts features and original fittings, including some Gimson works.
-The pottery studio is a long thatched roofed building used by the Powells in their pottery design business, and to train local workers for Wedgwood.
+The pottery studio is a long thatched-roofed building used by the Powells in their pottery design business, and to train local workers for Wedgwood.

-Alfred Powell edited the memorial volume to his friend Ernest Gimson, Ernest Gimson: his life and work (1924), with contributions by William Richard Lethaby and F.L.
-Griggs.
+Powell edited the memorial volume to his friend Ernest Gimson, Ernest Gimson: His Life and Work (1924), with contributions by William Richard Lethaby and F. L. Griggs.